natelaclaire/cis438/syllabus.md

 - To parallel the content covered in the weekly hands-on individual activities using the My Hobbies demonstration site in the client prototype.
 - To conduct a usability study of the project prototype.

-Expect to work an average of six to nine hours a week on homework assignments, discussion assignments, and studying.
-This may vary on any particular week depending on class workload.

 ## Learning Outcomes

 Upon completion of this course, the student should be able to